 Scoliosis Exercises for Long-Term Treatment

-The key is to use involuntary exercises, or movements the body makes automatically in response to certain stimuli.
-For example, the ScoliSMART Activity Suit places small amounts of weight on the head, torso and pelvis that trick the brain into perceiving a different balancing point for that part of your child’s body.
-The brain sends out an automatic response to rebalance the body, which in turn causes the entire spine to realign.
+The key is to use involuntary exercises — movements the body makes automatically in response to certain stimuli.
+For example, the ScoliSMART Activity Suit places small amounts of weight on the head, torso, and pelvis that trick the brain into perceiving a different balancing point for that part of your child’s body.
+The brain sends out an automatic response to re-balance the body, which in turn causes the entire spine to realign.

-Clinical studies have proven ScoliSMART’s scoliosis exercise program effective at stopping scoliosis progression and reducing spinal curvature—all without the trauma and risks of bracing or surgery.
-Learn more about scoliosis exercises for long-term treatment.
+Clinical studies have proven ScoliSMART’s scoliosis exercise program effective at stopping scoliosis progression and reducing spinal curvature, all without the trauma and risks of bracing or surgery.